-lies, darn lies, statistics, etc. on the Internet: Part 2
+lies, darn lies, statistics, etc. on the Internet:

-Examples from religious sources: Religious freedom in
+Examples from religious sources:

-Canada.
 Cause of homosexuality.
-About homosexuality.

 Allegations of lack of religious freedom in Canada because of same-sex marriage: